Showing FPS in Unreal Engine

 • stat cpuload (CPU utilization)

-• stat streaming (Texture streaming information – I wrote a whole guide on how to use this one!)
+• stat streaming (Texture streaming information – I wrote a whole guide on how to interpret this one!)

 Sharing framerate information with your players

-To achieve this you’ll need to create a Widget that reads and then interprets the time between each rendered frame.
-Luckily I’m in the process of writing a tutorial to do exactly this, so please check back again in a week or so!
+To achieve this you’ll need to create a User Widget that reads and then interprets the delta between each rendered frame.
+As luck would have it, I’ve written a tutorial on achieving just that.

 Improving your framerate

-The love/hate relationship with the framerate counter is a mainstay of the game development experience.
-If you’ve toggled your FPS Display on and you’ve discovered some nasty surprises it might be time to look at further optimizing your project.
+A love/hate relationship with the framerate counter is a mainstay of the game development experience.
+If you’ve just toggled your FPS Display on for the first time and discovered some nasty surprises it might be time to look at further optimizing your project.

 Unfortunately a breakdown of how to optimize your game and reduce your framerate is well beyond the scope of this article, but you’re in luck.
 There is no shortage of both written and video tutorials on the subject of optimization.
 Here are a few I found to be useful primers to jump into the topic.